 Section 3.
-Training time which occurs outside of an employee's regularly scheduled shift shall be paid at the rate of time-and-one-half the employee's regular rate of pay.
+Training time which occurs outside of an employee's regularly scheduled shift shall be paid at the rate of time-and-one-half (1.5) the employee's regular rate of pay.
 The training shall be directly related to the employee's job and aid the employee in handling their job more effectively, more efficiently or more safely.
-All trainings must be approved by the training committee.
+All trainings must be approved by the training committee to be subject to overtime provisions in this article.
 Enrollment in courses offered by institutions of higher learning which earn credit towards college degrees shall not be considered training directly related to the employee's job.